LAMDA-RL/Pretrained_BWArea_2.7B_30G/README.md

 print(action_index)
 ```

-### Using Policy Model for Selecting Actions and Generating Language with World Model
+### Use Policy Model for Generating Language with World Model

 ```python
 # This example shows the intermediate variable of using the pretrained policy model in the language world model.